harshmohan07/Face-Detection-Algo/README.md

    for editing the forms.py for the button.
 Instructor has mentioned some points in it.

 Also, use this readme file to update about what changes you have done to the code.
 It'll be helpful for others.

+harshmohan07 : 1.
+Instead of a dictionary, added a list as output.
+Number of faces will be the first element and boolean of image accepted or not will be the last
+               element.
+In between these, there will be queries rlated to the image(if any)
+               2. Also added the index.html filr to show this output.
+Also added the previous final index.html which was missing in the last commit.